AWStats was useful for integrating access logs from multiple servers

 server log files to merge them (sorted on date) and/or to make a reverse

-merges one or several web server log files (sorted by date) and
+or more web server log files (sorted by date) and

-(optionally) reverse-lookups the DNS.
-The resulting log is output to standard output.
+(optionally) performs a reverse DNS lookup.
+The output log is printed to standard output. (

 Oh!
 This is it!